enaut/pslink/README.md

 $ cargo make build_release
 ```

 If pslink is built with `cargo build release --target=x86_64-unknown-linux-musl` everything is embedded and it should be portable to any 64bit linux system.
+Otherwise the same or newer version of libc needs to be installed on the target linux system.

-Templates and migrations are embedded in the binary so it should run standalone without anything extra.
+Templates and migrations are allways embedded in the binary so it should run standalone without anything extra.

 ### Setup